Government of Ontario Funding for Students with Disabilities

 • a student loan: money you need to repay once you’re done school

-When you apply for OSAP, you are automatically considered for both grants and loans.
-If you don’t want to take a loan, you can decline it after your application is approved.
+When you apply for OSAP, you are automatically assessed for both grants and loans.
+If you choose not to receive a loan, you may decline the loan portion after your application is approved.

 OSAP for students with disabilities

-If you have a permanent disability, you could be eligible for full-time OSAP funding if you’re studying at 40% or more of a full course load.
-To be considered for this benefit, you must self-identify as having a permanent disability when applying for OSAP.
+If you have a permanent disability, you may be eligible for full-time OSAP funding while studying at 40% or more of a full course load, instead of the standard 60% requirement.

-For OSAP, a permanent disability is legally defined as a functional limitation:
+For OSAP, a permanent disability is legally defined as a functional limitation caused by a physical or mental impairment that:

-• that is expected to remain with you for your expected life
+• Is expected to remain with you for your expected lifetime.

 • You’ve self-identified as having a permanent or temporary disability.